FutunAlalshiraa/Investigate_TMDb-Movies/README.md

 # Investigate_TMDb-Movies
 This project aim to analyze a dataset and then communicate the findings about it.
 By using Python libraries CSV, NumPy, Pandas, and Matplotlib to make the analysis easier by building  data visualizations

 What do I need to install?
 You will need an installation of Python, plus the following libraries:
 * pandas
 * NumPy
 * Matplotlib
 * csv

 We recommend installing Anaconda, which comes with all of the necessary packages, as well as IPython notebook.
-You can find installation instructions here.

 Why this Project?
-In this project, you'll go through the data analysis process and see how everything fits together.
-Later Nanodegree projects will focus on individual pieces of the data analysis process.
+This project will go through the data analysis process and see how everything fits together.
+Data Analysis Process:
+1- Rasing or building questions on your dataset
+2- Data Wringling (data cleaning)
+3- Exploring your data
+4- Drawing conclusion or findings on your data
+5- Communicate your findings

 You'll use the Python libraries NumPy, pandas, and Matplotlib, which make writing data analysis code in Python a lot easier!
 Not only that, these are sought-after skills by employers!